VentuzTechnology/Ventuz.Extension.prerelease/README.md

 ```
 Vx.exe MyFirstVxCode.vx.dll
 ```
 You will see an output on the screen that contains some analysis information, warnings and errors.
-Please do not reply to this output for now, as it will change in later releases.
+Please do not rely to this output for now, as it will change in later releases.

 ## API: Custom Nodes